 - Wages, salaries, and other kinds of pay for personal services performed in the possessions.
-(But see U.S. Government wages, later, for an exception.) - 2) Dividends received from possession sources, including those paid by: - U.S. corporations that do business in the possessions and elect the Puerto Rico and possession tax credit, and - Possession and foreign corporations that do business mainly in the possessions. - Interest on deposits paid by banks that do business mainly in the possessions, including interest paid on deposits with the possession branches of: - Domestic banks with commercial banking business in the possessions, and - b) Savings and loan associations chartered under federal or state laws. - 4) Gains from the sale of securities, such as stock certificates, are from sources in the possessions if the seller's residence is in a possession and the sale is not attributable to an office or other fixed place of business maintained by the seller in the United States.
+(But see U.S. Government wages, later, for an exception.) - 2) Dividends received from possession sources, including those paid by: - a) U.S. corporations that do business in the possessions and elect the Puerto Rico and possession tax credit, and - b) Possession and foreign corporations that do business mainly in the possessions. - Interest on deposits paid by banks that do business mainly in the possessions, including interest paid on deposits with the possession branches of: - a) Domestic banks with commercial banking business in the possessions, and

+- b) Savings and loan associations chartered under federal or state laws. - 4) Gains from the sale of securities, such as stock certificates, are from sources in the possessions if the seller's residence is in a possession and the sale is not attributable to an office or other fixed place of business maintained by the seller in the United States.

 U.S. Government wages.
-For purposes of the possession exclusion, possession source income does not include wages, salaries, etc., paid by the U.S. Government or any of its agencies to individuals who are its civilian or military employees.
+For purposes of the possession exclusion, possession source income does not include wages, salaries, etc., paid by the U.S. Government or any of its agencies to civilian or military employees.

 Scholarships and fellowships.
-The source of a payment made as a scholarship or fellowship grant is generally the residence of the payer.
+The source of a scholarship or fellowship grant is generally the residence of the payer.
 The result is the same if payments are made by an agency acting on behalf of the payer.

 Examples.
-The following examples illustrate the sources of income.
-Assume that corporations chartered in American Samoa (American Samoan corporations) do business only in American Samoa, and that the U.S. and foreign corporations do not carry on business in the possessions.
+In the following examples, assume that corporations chartered in American Samoa (American Samoan corporations) do business only in American Samoa, and that the U.S. and foreign corporations do not carry on business in the possessions.

 Example 1.
-Frank Harris, who is single, is an engineer who went to work in American Samoa for a private construction company on August 3, 1999, and lived there for all of 2000.
-He is a bona fide resident of American Samoa for 2000.
+Frank Harris, who is single, is an engineer who went to work in American Samoa for a private construction company in August 2002.
+He lived there for all of 2003.
+He is a bona fide resident of American Samoa for 2003.

-During 2000, he received the following amounts of income.
+During 2003, he received the following amounts of income.

+Possession source income: Samoan wages \$23,300

-Samoan wages Nonpossession source income: \$23,300
+Nonpossession source income:

-Dividends (U.S.)
+Dividends (U.S.) 400

-Dividends (foreign)
+Dividends (foreign) 100

 Interest (U.S.) 1,300 1,800

-Total income \$25.100
+Total income \$25,100

+Frank's possession source incor ne eligible